What is chronic anemia?

 Blood is made up of red blood cells, white blood cells, platelets and plasma.
 Hemoglobin is an iron-rich protein in the red blood cells that helps the red blood cells carry oxygen from the lungs to the rest of the body.
 Anemia is a blood disorder where there aren’t enough red blood cells or hemoglobin in these red blood cells.

-This may be caused by the red blood cells being destroyed at a higher-than-normal rate, decreased production of red blood cells in the bone marrow, blood loss or the production of red blood cells that do not contain enough hemoglobin.
+Anemia may be caused by the red blood cells being destroyed at a higher-than-normal rate, decreased production of red blood cells in the bone marrow, blood loss or the production of red blood cells that do not contain enough hemoglobin.
 Many types of anemia are mild and easily treated.
 Other types can cause more serious problems.

 What are the symptoms of anemia?

 Mild forms of anemia may have very few symptoms because the body is able to compensate for mild anemia.
 Most of the symptoms of anemia that do occur are caused by a decreased ability of the blood to carry oxygen to different parts of the body.
-The most common symptom of anemia is fatigue or a decrease in energy level.
+The most common anemia symptom is fatigue or a decrease in energy level.

 - Increased heart rate